Mirko Zardini: Exhibitions

-Editorial Work
+Editorial work

 Zardini was editor of Lotus International magazine from 1988 to 1999, and editor of Casabella magazine and Quaderni di Casabella from 1983 to 1988.
-He has also guest edited an issue of El Croquis magazine (number 105 dedicated to Bolles+Wilson architects in 2011), the February 1999 issue of Archi Margazine, and served on the Editorial Board of Domus Magazine from 2004-2005.
+He has also guest edited an issue of El Croquis magazine (number 105 dedicated to Bolles+Wilson architects in 2011), the February 1999 issue of Archi Magazine, and served on the editorial board of Domus Magazine from 2004 to 2005.

 Zardini also contributes articles to other publications including Places Journal and Volume magazine.